How to use the curriculum

 Grades in our curriculum simply denote progression through the material, and do not need to correspond exactly to age.

 If you are switching from another curriculum, you will want to make sure your child has completed any recommended prerequisites.
 Our curriculum does not sync grade by grade with other schools, and many subjects build on knowledge covered in previous years.

 Luckily, it's easy to ensure your child covers everything he or she needs.
 We suggest that you start by reading through the Overview by grade, which outlines the main focuses and milestones of each Great Books Homeschool grade level.
 You may find that one of the grades is an ideal fit for your child.
 If you aren't sure, we recommend that you err on the side of starting at a lower grade to ensure foundational material is covered.

-The other option is to add desired material from previous grades to your current grade curriculum.
-Once you have chosen a grade level, the top of your curriculum will display a list of recommended additions, which consists of important material from previous grades.
+The top of your Curriculum materials page will also display a list of suggested additions, which consists of some of our favorite material from previous grades.
 Simply choose which of these you'd like to add to your child's curriculum and select a convenient month.
-You may wish to remove or reschedule some of the default curriculum material to make room for these.
+You can remove or reschedule some of the default curriculum material if desired to make room for these.

 You can also view all material for a given grade from the Search curriculum page.
 From there, you can open each book's profile page to view options for adding it to your curriculum.